 Let’s be honest, for lots of folks, the holidays are not a time of celebration and joy.
 They’re filled with family drama, financial concerns, over-scheduling and depression.
 Many of us have suffered from at least some of these issues.

 So let’s look at each one.

 This, of course, means that there is also going to be a big heaping helping of guilt to deal with.
 Not a particularly appetizing dish at any time of the year and one that can definitely make you hate Christmas.

-For working moms, this reality can cause stress that begins with seeing that first Christmas decoration in stores.
+For working moms, this reality can cause stress that begins with seeing those first Christmas decorations in stores.

 The truth is that for most working moms, unless their own mothers worked, their mothers and mothers-in-law have no clue how hectic their lives are.
 And when someone else has no clue about your daily life, it’s too easy for that person to put demands on you.